Do You Have a Gym Phobia?

 Go in with a Plan

 If you are worried about heading to the gym because you get confused and don’t know what to do when you get there, having a plan is a life saver!
 Not only will you feel like you have a purpose, but it will also prevent time wasting.
-If you don’t know where to begin, my Bikini Body Training Guide is a 12 week workout plan that gives you exercises to complete each week.
+If you don’t know where to begin, the Sweat app gives you structured training programs plus on demand workouts suitable for all levels.

 I hope these tips have helped girls.
 Remember, we have ALL been there!
 If you change your outlook and think of the gym as a positive place where you can go to improve yourself, you will be feeling better about it, in no time!Love, Kayla xx